Kernel package to use

 - kernel/drivers/block/virtio_blk.ko # virtio_blk is needed for QEMU

 The initrd specification also derives the values from the base.yaml, and specifies that the /dev/vda1 shall be used as device for the root filesystem.
 Since the Canonical default kernel has no built-in support for virt-IO block devices, we have to load this driver in the initrd.img, to be able to mount the root filesystem.
 This is done by specifying the kernel module in the modules list.
-Because of this line, the inird generator downloads and extracts the specified kernel package and its dependencies, detects the kernel version, gets the right module, adds it to the initrd.img, and loads it before mounting the root filesystem.
+Because of this line, the initrd generator downloads and extracts the specified kernel package and its dependencies, detects the kernel version, gets the right module, adds it to the initrd.img, and loads it before mounting the root filesystem.
 How this works in detail will be described in the later chapters.

 # Derive the base configuration